chef/chef-web-docs/chef_master/source/server_monitor.rst

 ``eper`` tools
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-As root on the Chef server, point to the bundled ``eper`` package of debugging tools.
+As root on the Chef Infra Server, point to the bundled ``eper`` package of debugging tools.
 Replace the 2nd and 5th path entries and the ``X.XX.X`` value in the following path with the items that occur on the system.

 .. code-block:: bash

    $ export ERL_LIB=:/opt/{chef-server,opscode}/embedded/service/{erchef,opscode-erchef}/lib/eper-X.XX.X/ebin/

-Open an Erlang command shell to begin diagnosing service issues on the Chef server:
+Open an Erlang command shell to begin diagnosing service issues on the Chef Infra Server:

 .. code-block:: bash